-Name Positions and Qualifications Mr. Murtaza Hussain Bachelor's Degree in Commerce, with a Major in Finance and Concentration in Accounting from McGill University, Canada Mr. Hussain is a senior investment professional with over 17 years of private equity, corporate finance and restructuring experience and has held several senior management and board positions in organizations locally and internationally.
-He is currently the Chief Investment Officer at (ADQ), overseeing the company's Mergers & Acquisitions and Alternative Investments team which support the inorganic growth plans and divestment?
-Innonetization objectives of (ADQ) and its portfolio companies.
-Furthermore, he is also responsible for leading the direct investment arm of (ADQ) with the objective of Investing across various sectors and assets classes in line with (ADQ)s strategy of delivering long-term financial and socio-economic growth.
-During his time at (ADQ), he has led several transactions including the publicly announced landmark transaction involving the merger of ADPC's Power and Matter assets with TAQA, annongst others.
+Name Positions and Qualifications Bachelor's Degree in Commerce, with a Major in Finance and Concentration in Accounting from McGill University, Canada Mr. Hussain is a senior investment professional with over 17 years of private equity, corporate finance and restructuring experience and has held several senior management and board positions in organizations locally and internationally.
+He is currently the Chief Investment Officer at (ADQ), overseeing the company's Mergers & Acquisitions and Alternative Investments team which support the inorganic growth plans and divestment / monetization objectives of (ADQ) and its portfolio companies.
+Furthermore, he is also responsible for leading the direct investment arm of (ADQ) with the objective of investing across various sectors and assets classes in line with (ADQ)'s strategy of delivering long-term financial and socio-economic growth.
+6 During his time at (ADQ), he has led several transactions including the publicly announced landmark transaction involving the merger of ADPC's Power and Water assets with TAQA, amongst others.
 Prior to joining (ADQ), Mr. Hussain was a senior member of a global emerging markets private equity firm.
 During this time, he was also responsible for leading a turnaround of one of the largest power utilities in South Asia.
 Mr. Hussain started his career in the investment banking division of BMO Capital Markets in Toronto.
+Mr. Murtaza Hussain

-Name Positions and Qualifications Master's Degree in Mechanical Engineering from George Washington University MBA from London Business School Bachelor's Degree in Mechanical Engineering from Oklahoma State University Mr. Alhashmi serves as the Executive Director of Transmission & Distribution business at Abu Dhabi National Energy Company (TAQA), a position he has held since July 2020.
+Name Positions and Qualifications Mater's Degree in Mechanical Engineering from George Washington University MAA from London Business School Scholor's Degree in Mechanical Engineering from Oklahoma State University An Instein Serves as the Executive Director of Transmission & Distribution business at Abu Dhabi National Energy Company (TAQA), a position he has held since July 2020.
 In this role, he oversees the company's diverse portfolio of transmission and distribution assets.
-Mr. Omar Alhashmi position he has held since July 2020.
-In this role, he oversees the company's diverse portfolio of transmission and distribution assets.
-Prior to his role at TAQA, Mr. Alhashmi was the Executive Director of Asset Management at Abu Dhabi Power Corporation (ADPower), where he supported the development of the company's transformation plan, structure, and governance.
-He previously served as the Head of Strategy Development in Etihad Airways and Vice President in the Industry platform at Mubadala Investment Company (Mubadala).
+Prior to his role at TAQA, Mr. Alhashmi was the Executive Director of Asset Management at Abu Dhabi National Energy Company (TAQA), a he supported the development of the company's transformation plan, structure, and governance.
+He previously served as the Head of Strategy bevelopment in Etihad Ainways and Vice President in the Industry platform at Mubadala Investment Company (Mubadala).